The Manual Compliance Approach: What It Actually Involves

 Time required: 5-8 hours per vendor initially; 2-3 hours per vendor per year ongoing

-EmployArmor: Vendor risk assessment tool; automated vendor compliance tracking; alerts when vendor updates trigger re-audit
+EmployArmor: Vendor risk assessment tool; automated vendor compliance tracking; alerts when vendor updates trigger re-audit needs.

 Cost Comparison: 200-Employee Company

 Scenario: Mid-size company hiring in NYC, California, Illinois.
 Uses 2 AI tools: ATS resume screening + video interview platform.
+This reflects common multi-jurisdiction setups governed by NYC Local Law 144, CA AB 331, and IL requirements.

 Manual Compliance Costs (Annual)